kermitt2/grobid-ner/grobid-ner/doc/build-and-install.md

 > https://github.com/kermitt2/grobid/zipball/master
 ```

-GROBID NER is actually a sub-project of GROBID.
-Although GROBID NER might be merged with GROBID in the future, at this point the GROBID NER sub-module simply needs to be added manually to the main directory of GROBID:
+grobid-ner is actually a sub-project of GROBID.
+The GROBID NER sub-module simply needs to be added manually to the main directory of Grobid:

 ```bash
 > cp -r grobid-ner /path/to/grobid/